Fossil Fuel Executives at the Glasgow Climate Talks Are Miffed With the Media

 Swartz and Abrahams have plenty of company at COP26.
 There are more delegates from the fossil fuel industry than from any country.
 According to an analysis of the COP26 attendance list by the nonprofit Global Witness, 503 badges have been issued to attendees with links to fossil fuel companies.

-“Instead of really transforming to cut emission, most of these net-zero pledges contain massive amounts of carbon offsetting, which means corporations can carry on with business as usual and claiming that they are carbon neutral,” ActionAid executive director Teresa Anderson told me in Glasgow.
-“There isn’t enough land on the planet to meet all of the carbon-offsetting targets announced by these thousands of companies.
+“Instead of really transforming to cut emission, most of these net-zero pledges contain massive amounts of carbon offsetting, which means corporations can carry on with business as usual and claiming that they are carbon neutral,” ActionAid climate policy coordinator Teresa Anderson told me in Glasgow.* “There isn’t enough land on the planet to meet all of the carbon-offsetting targets announced by these thousands of companies.
 But there is desperation.”

 Abrahams had spoken earlier about the challenges posed by critical news coverage.
 “The risk of acting and being criticized for not following somebody’s view of the rules is so high,” Abrahams said.
 “Especially when you’re a large company and falling within the large emitter category.
 So this is really problematic, and you’ve seen a lot of this.”
 She explicitly referenced coverage of “carbon-neutral” liquefied natural gas, which fossil fuel companies have flocked to in recent years.
 BP has been developing its own allegedly carbon-neutral LNG offset project in its Asia-Pacific region.
 “I would argue,” said Abrahams, “that there’s probably a number of those emissions” from carbon-neutral LNG, highlighted by reporters “that have been according to what are the rules of the road right now.
 Yet it’s raised a lot of criticism, and nobody wants that, especially when you’re trying so hard to do the right thing.”

-Note: * This article originally misstated Teresa Anderson’s title.